Here's How Investors Can Find Strong Retail and Wholesale Stocks with the Zacks ESP Screener

 Most stocks, about 60%, fall into the #3 (Hold) category, and they are expected to perform in-line with the broader market.
 Stocks with a #2 (Buy) and #1 (Strong Buy) rating, or the top 15% and top 5% of stocks, respectively, should outperform the market, with Strong Buy stocks outperforming more than any other rank.

-The final step today is to look at a stock that meets our ESP qualifications.
-Lowe's (LOW) earns a #2 (Buy) two days from its next quarterly earnings release on May 19, 2021, and its Most Accurate Estimate comes in at $2.61 a share.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+Capri Holdings (CPRI) earns a #2 (Buy) right now and its Most Accurate Estimate sits at $0.06 a share, just seven days from its upcoming earnings release on May 26, 2021.

-By taking the percentage difference between the $2.61 Most Accurate Estimate and the $2.54 Zacks Consensus Estimate, Lowe's has an Earnings ESP of 2.73%.
-Investors should also know that LOW is just one of a large group of stocks with positive ESPs.
+By taking the percentage difference between the $0.06 Most Accurate Estimate and the -$0.01 Zacks Consensus Estimate, Capri Holdings has an Earnings ESP of 528.57%.
+Investors should also know that CPRI is just one of a large group of stocks with positive ESPs.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported